Environmental stress level to model tumor cell growth and survival: Materials and method

 We note that in the extreme situation of having no nutrient supply (i.e. ${\initS=0}$), it holds ${\actFct{\initS}=0}$ and ${\deactFct{\initS}\approx 1}$.
 This results in ${\scaledProl=0}$ and ${\scaledDeath\approx\nat+\starv>0}$.
 By inserting this special case of~${\scaledProl\neq\scaledDeath}$ into the given analytical solution, it simplifies to

 This is an expected result, being the solution of a simple exponential decay model without growth:

-\paragraph{What if the environmental stress level (ESL) affects the cell dynamics directly?} For an alternative way to include the effect of the nutrient conditions in model~\ref{eq:ODEprol}, we introduce an auxiliary variable: the environmental stress level~${\stress=\stress(t)}$.
+\paragraph{Advantages of using the environmental stress level (ESL) instead to directly affect the cells.} For an alternative way to include the effect of the nutrient conditions in model~\ref{eq:ODEprol}, we introduce an auxiliary variable: the environmental stress level~${\stress=\stress(t)}$.
 It is designed to be an immeasurable quantity, describing to what extent viable cells would get stressed out, if exposed to certain environmental conditions, like in this case the nutrient saturation.
 We assume that the stress level is limited by a maximal level, which is set to one: ${\stress\in[0,1]}$.

 In a general setting, the the ESL can be influenced by multiple environmental factors (e.g nutrient/oxygen/drug concentration), where each can be mathematically represented by a system variable.
 Let ${E_1(t),\ldots,E_n(t)}$ be a set of such environmental variables, with